 PE10, CAPE and Tobin’s Q

-In very simple terms (because the idea is very simple), the market is priced at a certain multiple of its earnings which is the price to earnings ratio that we’re all familiar with.
-The problem is that the earnings part is very volatile and so the ratio is often meaningless and tells us virtually nothing about whether the market is cheap or expensive.
+In very simple terms (because the idea is very simple), the market is priced at a certain multiple of its earnings which is the price-to-earnings ratio that we’re all familiar with.
+The problem is that the earnings part is very volatile, so the ratio is often meaningless and tells us virtually nothing about whether the market is cheap or expensive.

 A higher CAPE really is predictive of lower returns, and vice versa.